stake-dao/LiquidLockers-contracts/readme.md

 ## General Understanding

-Stake DAO will allow users to lock their FXS in Frax, and they will obtain sdFXS.
-Users, staking them into a gauge multi rewards, will earn FXS (From the Fxs Accumulator) and SDT ().
+Release of phase 1 will allow Stake DAO users to lock their FXS in Frax finance, getting sdFXS tokens in return.
+Users staking these sdFXS into gauge multi rewards, will earn FXS (as incentive from frax to lock FXS) and SDT (from Stake DAO's Masterchef, proportional to weights as voted upon by veSDT holders on all gauges).

 #### 2 Core Components: